sarahgolon1/lab03/README.md

 ## Is it always necessary to have a semicolon at the end of a field declaration?
 Once again, experiment via the editor.
 The rule you will learn here is an important one, so be sure to remember it.

+It is always necessary to have a semicolon at the end of a field declaration.
+It acts to imply the end of a sentence or declaration.
+Otherwise, it will combine with the next declaration and will not be read correctly.

 ## Write in full the declaration for a field of type `int` whose name is `status`.

+private int status

 ## To what class does the following constructor belong?
 ```